Logiqx/gps-details/docs/devices/apple/watches/kiteboard-230722-1622Z/README.md

 ## Apple Watches

-### Series 8 45mm Cellular #1
+### Series 8 45 mm Cellular #1

-This session is from an Apple Series 8 45mm Cellular, recorded whilst Kiteboarding.
+This session is from an Apple Series 8 45 mm Cellular, recorded whilst Kiteboarding.